Skip to content

 Can iCareFone replace iCloud completely?

 No, and you wouldn’t want it to. iCloud handles cross-device sync (Notes, Photos, Reminders) over the air, while iCareFone is a one-direction local backup tool that requires a computer to work.
-The honest setup is to keep iCloud for sync and use iCareFone for monthly local backups, which is exactly what we run on our test devices.
+The sensible setup is to keep iCloud for sync and use iCareFone for monthly local backups, so the two tools cover different jobs.